Candy does grow on trees

 The fruit that had been a staple in the Middle Eastern cuisines for thousands of years has recently found its way into the US mainstream as an ingredient in energy bars and nutritious desserts.
 In Sweettahini, we embrace dates in every possible way, and along with using it as base ingredient for our rolls, we also use Silan (date syrup produced by heating dates in water to soften, then blended and strained to remove pits and cooked again until all the water has been evaporated) to add a sweet note or to enhance the flavors in many of our recipes.

 My grandfather passed away in 2000, shortly after the new millennium began.
 The palm tree we planted as kids in front of his house grew tall and to this day still stands.
 His eldest son, my father, passed away two years later and we planted a dwarf palm tree next to his gravestone.
 My brothers’ families carry the name Tamari to the next generation, and I kept this name in the family by naming my youngest daughter Tamar.

-In the photo: 3nd and 4rd generation of the Tamari family standing on a dates harvesting vehicle in an palm tree orchard in Ein Yahav, Israel, during harvest time.
+In the photo: 4rd generation of the Tamari family standing on a dates harvesting vehicle in an palm tree orchard in Ein Yahav, Israel.